maurerax/KatzLab/README.md

 These scripts were used for the following publication (please cite, if using):

 "Maurer-Alcalá, X.X., Knight, R., L.A.
 Katz.
-Single-cell ‘Omics to Explore the Germline Genome of Chilodonella uncinata."
+Exploring the Germline Genome of the Ciliate Chilodonella uncinata Through Single-cell ‘omics (Transcriptomics and Genomics)"

-Last Updated: 16-05-2017
+Last Updated: 18-08-2017